microsoft/r-server-campaign-optimization/data-scientist.md

     </div>
     <div class="col-md-6">
         <div class="sql">
-        SQL Server R Services takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server package) by allowing R to run on the same server as the database.
+        SQL Server ML Services takes advantage of the power of SQL Server and RevoScaleR (Microsoft ML Server package) by allowing R to run on the same server as the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.
         <p></p>
         This solution package shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on the SQL Server machine.
         </div>
         <div class="hdi">
         HDInsight is a cloud Spark and Hadoop service for the enterprise.
-HDInsight is also the only managed cloud Hadoop solution with integration to Microsoft R Server.
+HDInsight is also the only managed cloud Hadoop solution with integration to Microsoft ML Server.
         <p></p>
-        This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on an HDInsight Spark cluster with Microsoft R Server.
+        This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on an HDInsight Spark cluster with Microsoft ML Server.
         </div>
     </div>
 </div>